-The sub-$100 gaming keyboard market in 2026 offers remarkable value, with hot-swappable mechanical switches, wireless connectivity, RGB backlighting, and even Hall Effect magnetic switches now available at prices that would have been unthinkable two years ago.
-The best overall gaming keyboard under $100 is the Corsair K70 CORE RGB (~$90), which combines pre-lubed Corsair MLX Red linear switches, dual-layer sound dampening foam, a customizable rotary dial, and per-key RGB in a full-size layout with a 1,000Hz polling rate.
+The sub-$100 gaming keyboard market in Q2 2026 continues to deliver extraordinary value, with Hall Effect magnetic switches, wireless tri-mode connectivity, gasket mounting, and QMK/VIA programmability now standard at prices that would have seemed impossible in 2024.
+The best overall gaming keyboard under $100 remains the Corsair K70 CORE RGB (~$90), which combines pre-lubed Corsair MLX Red linear switches, dual-layer sound dampening foam, a customizable rotary dial, and per-key RGB in a full-size layout with a 1,000Hz polling rate.
+RTINGS and Tom's Hardware both rate it their top budget pick.
 For wireless flexibility with enthusiast-grade features, the Keychron V1 Max (~$94) delivers 2.4GHz/Bluetooth/USB-C tri-mode connectivity, QMK/VIA programmability, hot-swap support, and gasket-mounted construction. [src1, src2, src7]

 | Model | Price | Switches | Layout | Polling Rate | Connectivity | Hot-Swap | Best For | Buy |